Hummus-Ful/hummus-ful.github.io/_posts/2021-01-15-Pickle_Rick.md

 # Privilege Escalation

+Note:
->links to further reading about `sudo -l` can be found at the Summary
+: Links to further reading about `sudo -l` can be found at the Summary

 We can use the `sudo -l` command to list which commands we can run as `sudo`:

 ```console
 Matching Defaults entries for www-data on ip-10-10-230-106.eu-west-1.compute.internal:
     env_reset, mail_badpass, secure_path=/usr/local/sbin\:/usr/local/bin\:/usr/sbin\:/usr/bin\:/sbin\:/bin\:/snap/bin